pansari20/pansari20/README.md

 ### Hi there 👋
 ### Ayush Pansari here, read me out...
-- 🔭 I’m currently working with React, JavaScript.
+- 🔭 I’m currently working with Node, React, JavaScript.
-- 🌱 I’m learning DSA and CP to increase efficiency.
+- 🌱 Trying my hands on DSA and CP to work efficiently.
 - 💬 Enthusiastic learner and passionate coder.
 - 📫 Talk to me at ayushgayush120@gmail.com
 <!-- - 😄 Pronouns: ...